ashishkharche/hagrito/docs/network/ssh/ssh-to-computer-on-a-different-network.md

 ## Router settings

+**NOTE**: Prefer to use port forwarding section of "Advanced Settings" instead of only "Settings" *if* you router has options in both.

 We need to change the Router settings of the receiving device.

 Go to your router and add port forwarding config according to the below instructions.